-With more than 1,100 tributaries — 17 of which are over 930 miles (1,497 km) long — the Amazon River has the largest drainage system in the world.
-It is estimated that approximately one-fifth of all the water that runs on the Earth's surface is carried by the Amazon River, according to the Encyclopedia Britannica.
+With more than 1,100 tributaries — 17 of which are over 930 miles (1,497 km) long — the Amazon River has the largest drainage system in the world, according to the book Tropical Rainforest Responses to Climate Change (opens in new tab).
+It is estimated that approximately one-fifth of all the water that runs on the Earth's surface is carried by the Amazon River, according to the Encyclopedia Britannica (opens in new tab).
 In fact, it has greater volume and total discharge than the next six largest rivers combined.

 The lowlands around the river and its tributaries flood yearly, deeply enriching the surrounding soil.
 More than two-thirds of the basin is covered with rainforest, or selva.
-The basin is located in parts of six countries: Brazil, Peru, Colombia, Ecuador, Bolivia and Venezuela.
+According to the Center for Global Environmental Education, the basin is located in parts of six countries: Brazil, Peru, Colombia, Ecuador, Bolivia and Venezuela.
 Most of the basin and about two-thirds of the river itself is located in Brazil.

 There are several large cities located in the Amazon basin: Belem, Brazil, located at the mouth of the Amazon River and home to 1.3 million people; Santarem, Brazil, located at the junction of the Amazon River and the Tapajos River; Manaus, Brazil, a city of 2 million people located in the middle of the jungle; and the large metropolis city of Iquitos, Peru, a port city and gateway to the tribal villages of Northern Amazon.

-The Amazon River is home to more than 5,600 known species of fish, including 100 species of electric fish and up to 60 species of piranhas.
+The Amazon River is home to more than 5,600 known species of fish, including 100 species of electric fish and up to 60 species of piranhas, according to Dorling Kindersley (opens in new tab) (DK).
 The arapaima or pirarucu, one of the largest freshwater fish in the world (up to 15 feet or 4.6 meters long), also makes its home here.

-When river water enters the ocean, it has a significant impact on salinity levels, pH, sedimentation, temperature, light penetration and nutrient availability, typically making the environment very unfavorable for reef growth.
+According to the journal Tellus B (opens in new tab), when river water enters the ocean, it has a significant impact on salinity levels, pH, sedimentation, temperature, light penetration and nutrient availability, typically making the environment very unfavorable for reef growth.
 This is particularly so in the massive Amazon plume, which can reach as far north as the Caribbean Sea.

-Patricia Yager is an associate professor of marine sciences at the University of Georgia's Franklin College of Arts and Sciences and is one of the scientists on the expedition.
+Patricia Yager is an associate professor of marine sciences at the University of Georgia's Franklin College of Arts and Sciences and one of the scientists on the Amazon River expedition.
 "The coolest thing about these reefs is that there are corals living at least part of their year in the dark, below the turbid Amazon plume," she told Live Science.
 "We didn't expect that and we are still trying to understand how their metabolism works."